-Houchin was instrumental in the inaugural season at Queens University of Charlotte, serving as the head assistant and recruiting coordinator.
+Houchin was instrumental in the inaugural season at Queens University of Charlotte during the 2010-11 season, serving as the head assistant and recruiting coordinator.
 During her tenure, two student-athletes collected NCAA Division II All-America honors and the men's team collected a top-25 national ranking.
 In addition to handling several administrative duties, she also developed and implemented the program's strength-and-conditioning program.

 Prior to her time in Charlotte, Houchin served as an assistant coach at Clemson from 2008-10, coaching mid-distance freestyle and butterfly events.